AGene1234/Pico-w-bt-proximity-trigger-with-led/README.md

 - turns off wifi
 - turns on the bt, broadcastng a custom name
 - blinks the onboard led every 1 second synchronized with the bt's broadcast rate every 1 second

-Initially chatgpt had it broadcasting at 0.1 seconds but the phone was strugling to see it and then I remember a video where if it was true it was exploiting an iphone's bt by bombarding it with requests to a point it got unlocked, that made me assume that probably android (or samsung) must have some safety rules to ignore or temporarily block a bt that fires so quickly.
-Once it was set to 1 second it was always easily detectable.